mehulagg/gitlab/doc/development/documentation/styleguide/index.md

 documentation without features.
 So, for now, we cannot rely 100% on the documentation site versions.

-Over time, version text will reference a progressively older version of GitLab.
-In cases where version text refers to versions of GitLab four or more major versions back, you can consider removing the text if it's irrelevant or confusing.
+As time passes, version text may reference progressively older versions of GitLab.
+When version text refers to [unsupported versions](https://about.gitlab.com/support/statement-of-support.html#we-support-the-current-major-version-and-the-two-previous-major-versions) of GitLab, as defined in the handbook, consider removing the text for clarity.

-For example, if the current major version is 12.x, version text referencing versions of GitLab 8.x and older are candidates for removal if necessary for clearer or cleaner documentation.

 ## Products and features